 Where to go Punting in Cambridge

 Punting in Cambridge is done along a stretch of the River Cam called the ‘College Backs’.
 It is the middle section of the river and meanders through Cambridge University Campus.
 There are four points where people can depart from when going punting.
-The first is Quayside, which is an area located at one end of the river opposite Magdalene College.
-The next one is near Garret Hostel Bridge, which is positioned in middle of this stretch of river, and is situated next to Trinity College grounds.
+The first is Quayside/Jesus Green, which is an area located at one end of the river opposite Magdalene College.
+The next one is near Garret Hostel Bridge, which is positioned in middle of this stretch of river, and is situated on Trinity College grounds.
 There is another departure point at the Mill Pond area, which is at the other end of the river, near to Silver Street Bridge.
 The last setting is at the Granta Pub, right at the top of the river near Newnham Road.
 You can also go punting from Cambridge to Grantchester.
 This is a longer trip than the ‘College Backs’ and takes most people roughly four hours to do the return journey.
 You can go on this scenic trip from the Mill Pond area.

 Punting in Cambridge is loved by all, tourist and locals alike.
 We hope that these answers give you some idea of what do to if you are planning on going punting in the University town of Cambridge.
 If you are wanting to book your punting tickets online then click here.